 What Are the Provisions of Oregon's Equal Pay Law?

 Even before the OEPA, it was unlawful in Oregon to pay gender-based discriminative wages for work of comparable character.
 Oregon's 2017 equal pay law considers more criteria than just gender.

 Below is what employers in Oregon should know about worker compensation equity., in order to ensure that processing payroll is a smooth process.

 1. Equal Pay for Comparable Work

 The OEPA prohibits Oregon employers from discriminating against employees when paying wages based on various protected classes.
 These include sex, race, color, national origin, age, religion, marital status, sexual orientation, disability, or veteran status.
 This provision applies to all forms of compensation.

 2. What Equal Compensation Entails

 Not everything paid to an employee contributes to compensation.
+Understanding what compensation entails, is just one of the many things employers need to know about processing payroll in Oregon.
 According to the Oregon Equal Pay Act, a worker's compensation comprises any of the following:

 Salary is a predetermined reimbursement paid for each pay period of at least a week but not longer than a month.
 A monthly salary shouldn't be less than the Oregon minimum wage multiplied by 2,080 hours per year and then divided by 12 months.